Begall/XBMC-SiriServerCore-Plugin/README.md

 Install Instructions:

+1. Open terminal and type 'easy_install jsonrpclib'

-1. Unpack and copy the XBMC2 folder into your 'plugins/' folder in the SiriServerCore install
+2. Unpack and copy the XBMC2 folder into your 'plugins/' folder in the SiriServerCore install

-2. Open plugins.conf in the main SiriServerCore directory and add 'XBMC2' in a new line at the bottom of the list
+3. Open plugins.conf in the main SiriServerCore directory and add 'XBMC2' in a new line at the bottom of the list

-3. Open editme.py in the plugins/XBMC2 folder and add the host/port/username/password of your XBMC installation
+4. Open editme.py in the plugins/XBMC2 folder and add the host/port/username/password of your XBMC installation